Big Adventure and Big Views in Giant City State Park

 Rounding it all off, there’s also fishing, boating, hunting, camping and horseback riding—Giant City Stables can supply the horse and guide.

-The Lodge is a cornerstone of the park.
-It was built in the 1930s by the Civilian Conservation Corps, and has welcomed thousands of visitors since with an air of rustic beauty and old-school charm.
+We mentioned fried chicken earlier.
+You’ll find it at Giant City Lodge, a cornerstone of the park.
+It was built in the 1930s by the Civilian Conservation Corps, and has welcomed thousands of visitors since with rustic beauty and old-school charm.